rouvinerh/tp/docs/DeveloperGuide.md

 The `Validation` class is responsible for validating the user's split input.
 The split input comes from the `Parser` class in `String[]` variables.
 Each variable is then checked using regex to ensure that it follows the requirements needed, and that the values are within the stipulated ranges.

-The specific usage of `Validation` is covered below in the commands section of this guide.
+The specific usage of `Validation` is covered below for each command.

 ###### [Back to table of contents](#table-of-contents)